aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 To disable disk autoscaling on your Aiven service, disconnect the service from the autoscaler integration endpoint.
-You can also delete the integration endpoint itself if you don\'t need it for future purposes.
+You can also delete the integration endpoint itself if you don't need it for future purposes.
 You can disable disk autoscaling in [Aiven Console](https://console.aiven.io/), using Aiven API, or Aiven CLI client.